Honda of the UK Manufacturing Ltd.

 Although Honda continued to supply engines for those Rover cars that they had largely designed, the termination of the agreement between Honda and Rover marked the point at which Swindon became a facility entirely focussed on Honda’s European operations.

 In 1994, production of the Honda Civic, began in Swindon, alongside the Accord.
-The Civic, and its Tourer and Type-R variants, continue to be produce in Swindon today, along with the CR-V, Honda’s compact SUV.
+This was followed by a new Civic, together with its Tourer and Type-R variants, along with the CR-V, Honda’s compact SUV.

 In May 2019, Honda announced that the factory would be closing in 2021, and on 30th July 2021, the Swindon plant closed its doors for the final time.